 A simpler solution may be to bore holes throughout the stump and apply salt (rock salt) and boiling water in the holes.
 This will help dissolve the salt so that it reaches deep into the stump, eventually killing it.

 Chemicals are also commonly used for controlling sucker growth produced from the roots of tree stumps.
-Glyphosate (Roundup) works well for this and should be applied at the sucker’s base on fresh cuts or cut into the root itself and apply the Roundup.
+Non-selective herbicide works well for this and should be applied at the sucker’s base on fresh cuts, or cut into the root itself and apply the herbicide.
 More than one application is often needed but this will eventually take care of the problem.

 Remove a Tree Stump through Rotting

 Rotting or decaying is another method for tree stump removal.
-Keeping the stump moist, not wet, and adding some nitrogen fertilizer will help encourage fungi, which will aid in its decay, especially in warmer temps (from 60 on up to 90 degrees F.).
+Keeping the stump moist, not wet, and adding some nitrogen fertilizer will help encourage fungi, which will aid in its decay, especially in warmer temps, from 60 on up to 90 degrees F. (15-32 C.).

-To speed up the decaying process, cut the stump as close to ground level as possible and drill 1-inch holes throughout the stump prior to adding the fertilizer and spraying down with water.
+To speed up the decaying process, cut the stump as close to ground level as possible and drill 1 inch (2.5 cm.) holes throughout the stump prior to adding the fertilizer and spraying down with water.
 Cover this with plastic or a tarp to hold in moisture and temps.

 Get Rid of Trees Stumps by Burning